nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 .. note::

    Note the object name is prefixed with a dot.
-   This is required for Sphinx to find the PyNEST object.
+   This is required for Sphinx to find the PyNEST object, unless the object is defined in the same file you are including the link.

 .. note::